Perpy-del/HNG_NINE/README.md

-This is Cohort 9 internship with HNG
+This is HNG Cohort 9 internship